" encryption Archives - LuxSci

 • Consider using a portal pickup method, PGP, or S/MIME encryption when transmitting highly sensitive information to end users.

-Backup Infrastructure Requirements for HIPAA Compliance
+Backup HIPAA Compliant Infrastructure Requirements

 Backups and archival are often an afterthought regarding HIPAA compliance, but they are essential.
 HIPAA requires that organizations “Create a retrievable, exact copy of electronic protected health information, when needed, before movement of equipment.”
 You must be sure that all ePHI stored or collected by your application is backed up and can be recovered in case of an emergency or accidental deletion.
 If your application sends information elsewhere (for example, via email), those messages must also be backed up or archived.
 HIPAA-compliant backups are robust, available, and accessible only by authorized people.